 I’ll be telling you why we need to do a slow ascent, the effects of ascending too quickly and 6 great tips on properly ascending along with a great video to watch.

 All our dives are decompression dives, meaning the experience a diver gets from surrounding pressure when ascending from a dive.
 It’s the process of eliminating inert gases from the diver’s body when ascending.

-Any nitrogen that hasn’t been eliminated from the body can bubble out into your tissues preventing the flow of blood and oxygen in the final stage of your ascent and cause DCS.
+Any nitrogen that hasn’t been eliminated from the body can bubble out into your tissues, preventing the flow of blood and oxygen in the final stage of your ascent causing DCS.

 These bubbles can cause nerve and tissue damage such as in the lungs causing lung overexpansion and in most severe cases can create death or paralysis if they go to the brain.

 7 Tips to Properly Ascend From a Dive

 Ascending properly from a dive is an important skill if you want to prevent any dive injuries.